Road Safety Trust

 UK universities can apply as lead organisations, but they must have a partner or demonstrable plans to work collaboratively with one of these organisations and the project must have a clear focus on practical outcomes.

-An element of partnership or collaborative working is expected in all projects
+An element of partnership or collaborative working is expected in all projects.

 Grant amount: Two levels of grants are available:

-• Large grants: between £50,001 and £300,000 for up to two or three years.
+• Large grants: between £50,001 and £300,000 for up to three years.

 • Small grants: between £10,000 and £50,000 over two years.
+A total funding pot of £150,000 will be available for the 2025 small grants round.

 Applicants will be required to create an account and complete a short eligibility questionnaire before gaining access to the application form.